 Mikey Whipwreck was a former member of the ring crew at 5’7" and just 170 lbs, but on October 25th, 1995, he added to his accolades the ECW World Heavyweight Championship after defeating The Sandman in a violent Ladder Match.

 7. David Sammartino vs. Ron Shaw – One of the Most Surprising Wrestling Upsets in the History of the Sport

 Those are just some examples of what most fans would consider upsets in pro wrestling and was not meant to be a complete list.
-But what happens when a true undercard worker, a preliminary wrestler if you will, scores a victory over someone whose last name is Sammartino?
+But what happens when a true undercard worker, a preliminary wrestler, scores a victory over someone whose last name is Sammartino?

 Even at the behest of his father not wanting him to become a wrestler, David Sammartino decided to take a chance at stardom and entered the world of professional wrestling.
 He debuted in 1980 and quickly picked up where his father left off by feuding with Larry Zbyszko on the independent circuit.

 In 1984, he began to compete in the WWF and got a big push thanks to his father, who still had a lot of influence in the company.
 Seconded by Bruno Sammartino, he faced Brutus Beefcake at the inaugural WrestleMania.
 Later, his father came out of retirement for a few matches to team up with his son against Beefcake and "Luscious" Jimmy Valiant.
 Bruno was still a good draw, especially in the Northeast, where the fans adored him.
 His son David was somewhat popular, but without his father, he was primarily relegated to the undercard and not in the main event as he expected.
 It is theorized by many, including Bruno, that his son was being used only to lure him out of retirement.